kubevault/prometheus-exporter/docs/guides/secret-engines/aws/csi-driver.md

 ## Configure Vault

-To use secret from `aws` secret engine, you have to do following things.
+To use secret from `AWS` secret engine, you have to do following things.

 1. **Enable `AWS` Engine:** To enable `AWS` secret engine run the following command.